TyperBody/skills-LangBotplugin/README.md

 Whether integrating third-party APIs, processing specific data, or executing complex workflows, Skills-LangBotPlugin helps you quickly build standardized skill modules that AI can truly understand and invoke.

+**Skills-LangBotPluginDebug** is a specialized debugging tool designed for developers working with [LangBot](https://github.com/langbot-app/LangBot) plugins.
+This plugin enables developers to **monitor, analyze, and diagnose** AI skill execution in real time, making complex debugging processes clear and intuitive.

+Whether you need to trace skill invocation chains, inspect detailed logs, or simulate conversation scenarios for stress testing, Skills-LangBotPluginDebug provides an all-in-one debugging solution.
+It helps you quickly identify issues, optimize skill performance, and ensure that every AI skill runs stably and precisely.

 ## Core Features

 - 🤖 **Automated Skill Generation** — Automatically create skills compliant with LangBot specifications based on templates